-7.12 The council holds a significant amount of personal data across its many business areas and has put in place actions to manage the risk of possible loss of this data.
-These include mandatory training for staff, publication of guidance and an Information Security policy.
-Staff are required to report any security incident promptly so it can be investigated and appropriate remedial or mitigating action can be taken.
-Each reported incident is followed up by the Information Governance Team to identify lessons to be learned and to make

-- changes to reduce the risk of data loss in future.
+- 9.4 The council holds a significant amount of personal data across its many business areas and has put in place actions to manage the risk of possible loss of this data.
+These include annual mandatory training for all council and partner staff with access to council systems, publication of guidance and an Information Security policy.
+Staff are required to report any security incident promptly to the Information Governance Team so an investigation and appropriate remedial or mitigating action can be taken.
+Each reported incident is followed up by the Information Governance Team to identify lessons to be learned and to make changes to reduce the risk of data loss in future.
+A report on incidents is made each quarter to a meeting of the Information Governance Board.
 The Head of Information Governance will decide whether to self-report an incident to the Information Commissioner's Office.
-Of the incidents reported during 2015/16, none have resulted in any sanctions or monetary penalties being levied against the council, reflecting the effectiveness of the policies and procedures that are in place. - 7.13 The council's progress towards greater flexible and mobile working has brought new challenges for the secure handling of personal data.
+Of the incidents reported during 2016/17, none have resulted in any sanctions or monetary penalties being levied against the council, reflecting the effectiveness of the policies and procedures that are in place. - 9.5 The council's introduction of greater flexible and mobile working has brought new challenges for the secure handling of personal data.
 Staff using mobile technology must have a current pass in their online security training and are provided with a guidance booklet on good practice in handling personal information on a mobile device.
 The team revises the content of weekly good practice tips in the staff bulletin items to give guidance about the latest risks and issues.